MicrosoftDocs/xamarin-docs/docs/ios/platform/document-picker.md

 After a user's account has been migrated to iCloud Drive, only devices using iCloud Drive will be able to propagate changes to Documents across those devices.

 > [!IMPORTANT]
-> **Note**: Developers should be aware that the new features covered in this article are only available if the user's account has been migrated to iCloud Drive.
+> Developers should be aware that the new features covered in this article are only available if the user's account has been migrated to iCloud Drive.

 ## Summary